hikeventures/hikeventures.github.io/_posts/events/2018-06-21-Jetboil-Flash-Millijoule.markdown

 You can cook and pack out and then you got our joule, millijoule and regular joule for the higher altitude group food.

-## Things to pay attention when buying a cooking system.
+## How to select a cooking system.

 If someone wants to choose a cooking system.
 What other things to pay attention to so what you really want to look at you know.